 The original sales particulars which survive in the Archive describe the property as “a freehold estate, an elegant & magnificent mansion and a beautiful park comprising 75 acres.”
 The House (later to be known as the ‘Large Mansion’) contained on the first floor “four Excellent Bed Rooms, each with a Recess for the beds, and two having large bow windows, and three other Sleeping Apartments, all fitted up with Marble Chimney Pieces and Slabs, some of which are embellished with fancy Foreign Paper… three Dressing Rooms… a Boudoir, painted in imitation of Satin Wood, with gilt mouldings and fitted up in the most correct taste, the walls being lined with festoon drapery with silk tassels and fringe, in imitation of gold…” On the ground floor was to be found “a beautiful drawing room with circular ends, elegantly papered… an Ante Room with enriched ceiling… a magnificent Library, ornamented with four scagliola ionic columns and pilasters... a capital Dining Room, with a bow window… All of which are embellished with Marble Chimney Pieces, and otherways appropriately decorated according to their respective purposes, and forming a most complete Suite of Apartments seldom to be equalled, but never to be excelled”.
 The house came with numerous modern facilities such as water closets, a bathroom “lined with Dutch Tiles, the walls being painted in imitation of marble, and having a sky-light glazed with stained glass”, and a Gentleman’s Room, heated with hot air.

 The sale took place on Tuesday 30 June 1835 at twelve o’clock sharp.
-Advertised with household furniture such as "a fine toned Finger Organ, billiard tables and exotics and rare Greenhouse plants", it clearly caught the eye of Nathan, whose offer, equivalent to £1.5 million today, was accepted.
+Advertised with household furniture such as "a fine toned Finger Organ, billiard tables and exotics and rare Greenhouse plants", it clearly caught the eye of Nathan, whose offer of £17,000 (over £2million today, although the modern property price would be much higher), was accepted.
 Although not as grand as many of the later Rothschild houses, Gunnersbury Park became much loved by the family, and it was to remain in Rothschild ownership for nearly a hundred years.

 Gunnersbury under the Rothschilds